MysteryPancake/Houdini-Fun/README.md

 ## Normalizing volume density to camera

-Volume density accumulates as each layer stacks up.
+Volume density accumulates as each layer stacks up along each camera ray.

 To prevent this, you could divide by the total density along each ray to normalize it.

 <img src="./images/normalize_density.webp" width="600">